riteshtiwari2000/riteshtiwari2000/readme.md

 # Hi there, I'm Ritesh Tiwari! 👋

-I'm a Software Engineer with a passion for Creating Softwares with skills of Developer and breaking with skills of Cyber Security.
+I'm a Software Engineer with a passion for Creating Software with skills of Developer and breaking with skills of Cyber Security.

 ## 🌱 I'm currently learning ...
-- **Cyber Security**: Learning because of curiosity of digging deeper.
+- **Software Development**: Learning with the aim -> to break first you must know how things are building.
-- **Software Development**: Learning with the aim -> to break first you must know how thing are being build.
+- **Cyber Security/DevOps**: Learning because of curiosity of digging deeper.

 ## 📊 My GitHub Stats